Functions

 SELECT SUM(price) FROM products;

-If all values for the given column are NULL
+If all values for the given column are NULL, SUM returns NULL.

 TOTAL